This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 cute puppy running in grass smiling

-1. Your puppy’s routine
+1. Your puppy’s daily routine

 Creating a routine when you first bring your puppy home, will help them feel more comfortable in their new environment.